nf-core/sarek/docs/usage.md

 --input <sample.vcf.gz>
 ```

-Multiple VCF files can be specified if the path must be enclosed in quotes
+Multiple VCF files can be specified, using a [glob path](https://docs.oracle.com/javase/tutorial/essential/io/fileOps.html#glob), if enclosed in quotes.

 ### --step